-D CD-ROM Software Purpose Software Name Supported Windows Versions Required Operation USB connection to a computer for image transfer XP/2000/Me Use the USB cradle to establish a connection between the camera and computer.
-Installation of the USB driver is not required (page 176).
+Purpose Software Name Supported Windows Versions Required Operation USB connection to a computer for image transfer XP/2000/Me Use the USB cradle to establish a connection between the camera and computer.
+Installation of the USB driver is not required (page 186).
 USB driver Type B 98SE/98 Use the USB cradle to establish a connection between the camera and computer.
-Install the USB driver Type B (page 176).
-Management of images transferred to a computer Photo Loader 2.3 DirectX 9.0c XP/2000/Me/98SE/98 Install Photo Loader 2.3 (page 196).
-If the computer does not have DirectX 9.0 or higher installed, install DirectX 9.0c (page 198).
+Install the USB driver Type B (page 186).
+Management of images transferred to a computer Photo Loader 2.3 DirectX 9.0c XP/2000/Me/98SE/98 Install Photo Loader 2.3 (page 206).
+If the computer does not have DirectX 9.0 or higher installed, install DirectX 9.0c (page 208).

-CD-ROM Software Purpose Software Name Supported Windows Versions Required Operation Snapshot retouching, reorientation, printing Photohands 1.0 XP/2000/Me/98SE/98 Install Photohands 1.0 (page 199).
-Movie playback Windows Media Player 9 DirectX 9.0c XP/2000/Me/98SE/98 Windows Media Player, which is already installed on most computers, can be used for playback.
-If you are running Windows 2000, 98SE or 98 with a DirectX version that is lower than 9.0c, install DirectX 9.0c (page 198).
-Viewing of user documentation (PDF) files Adobe Reader 6.0 XP/2000/Me/98SE If your computer does not already have Adobe Reader or Adobe Acrobat Reader installed, install Adobe Reader 6.0 (page 202). - 98 If your computer does not already have Adobe Reader or Adobe Acrobat Reader installed, go to the Adobe Systems Incorporated website and install Acrobat Reader 5.0.5.
+Purpose Software Name Supported Windows Versions Required Operation Snapshot retouching, reorientation, printing Photohands 1.0 XP/2000/Me/98SE/98 Install Photohands 1.0 (page 209).
+Movie playback DirectX 9.0c XP/2000/Me/98SE/98 Windows Media Player is not included on the CD-ROM that comes bundled with the camera, but it is included with Windows.
+Use the Windows Media Player application that is installed with Windows for playback.
+If you are running Windows 2000, 98SE or 98 with a DirectX version that is lower than 9.0, install DirectX 9.0c (page 208).
+Viewing of user documentation (PDF) files Adobe Reader 6.0 XP/2000/Me/98SE If your computer does not already have Adobe Reader or Adobe Acrobat Reader installed, install Adobe Reader 6.0 (page 212). - 98 If your computer does not already have Adobe Reader or Adobe Acrobat Reader installed, go to the Adobe Systems Incorporated website and install Acrobat Reader 5.0.5.